The DaVinci Portable Vaporizer Review

 - Because of the way the oilcan is designed, no oil comes in contact with a heat source until it drips through a small hole at the bottom of the can.
 This makes the loading process difficult because you have to get your oils to the base of the inch deep can.
 You are required to either melt your dry concentrate down and drip it to the bottom, or drop it in and hope it makes it to the base without getting stuck to the sides of the can.
 All the concentrate will melt down eventually once the unit warms up and you begin to draw warm air across your product; it just takes longer with crumbles because they don’t drip to the bottom naturally.
 In addition, you have to use a lot of product when using the concentrate can.
 It is difficult to just use a little dab of concentrate like you can with the Cloud or Micro G and other concentrate specific units.
 This has a lot to do with the issue we just mentioned.

 - Lastly, there is some vapor leakage from the chamber when the unit is heating up or idling at high temperatures.
 This happens when using both herbs and concentrates.

 TheDaVinci currently retails for $199.99 on the DaVinci website and comes with a free accessory pack that includes a Flexi Straw, extra screens, a cleaning brush, and extra oilcans.
 For this price, we are happy to recommend the DaVinci to anyone looking for a portable device for dried herbs.
 However, we are not huge fans of the oil option with this vaporizer due to its lack of conservation (it sure does taste great though).

 Organicix, LLC, doing business as DaVinci, is dedicated to making discreet and battery operated herbal vaporizers.
-They are the manufacturers of the DaVinci vaporizer, which is a portable vaporizer they originally released …
+They are the manufacturers of the DaVinci vaporizer, which is a portable vaporizer they originally released in 2011 and …